OpenFusionProject/Computress/README.md

 Computress currently offers the following functionality:
 - Show server population in activity message
 - Check server monitor status (`$status` / `$up`)
-- Dump in-game chat to a specific text channel
+- Dump in-game chat and email to a specific text channel

 Planned features that are currently WIP:
 - Dump name requests to a specific text channel